-A study of new technologies of personal mobility
+A study of new technologies of personal mobility and robot suit for the elderly and persons with disabilities.

-Background: Life innovation is a growth-driving industry that supports the medical, nursing and health-related industries of Japan, the world leader in longevity.
+Life innovation is a growth-driving industry that supports the medical, nursing and health-related industries of Japan, the world leader in longevity.
 Using life innovation to develop new service and manufacturing industries should enable the construction of a sustainable social security system tailored to Japan’s future super-aged society.
 A new market of approximately 50 trillion yen and the creation of 2.84 million new jobs is expected in these medical, nursing and health-related services in 2020 (réf 1).
 Among the technological developments of life innovation, the research, development and commercialization of nursing care robots, personal mobility for the elderly, and life support robots utilizing manufacturing technology as well as advanced medical technology and information and communication technology (ICT) are anticipated.

 Many industrial robots have already been introduced to manufacturing sites.
 According to a 2008 statistical survey conducted by the International Federation of Robotics, 1,035,674 industrial robots were in use worldwide at that time.
 The total number of professional service robots is 63,000 and they are primarily used in the military, disaster relief, security, outdoor work and other areas.
 Meanwhile, service robots sold to consumers account for 7.2 million units.
 The proportion of independence-support robots for the elderly and disabled, however, remains small (réf 2).